 For gingivitis, a professional dental cleaning to remove plaque and tartar is usually the primary treatment, combined with improved brushing and flossing at home.
 Most patients see significant improvement within a few weeks of their first professional cleaning.

-For more advanced gum disease, scaling and root planing may be recommended a deep cleaning procedure that removes bacterial deposits from below the gum line and smooths the root surfaces.
+For more advanced gum disease, scaling and root planing may be recommended, a deep cleaning procedure that removes bacterial deposits from below the gum line and smooths the root surfaces.
 In severe cases, surgical or laser treatment may be necessary to remove infected tissue and restore gum health.

-earliest possible stage.
-We use advanced 2D and 3D dental imaging to assess the visible and hidden extent
+At Talpadent, our approach to periodontology focuses on identifying and treating gum problems at the earliest possible stage.
+We use advanced 2D and 3D dental imaging to assess the visible and hidden extent of any damage, giving us a complete picture before designing your treatment plan.

 Frequently asked questions: